 What is Ambient Occlusion

-Ambient occlusion is a shading technique that games use to emulate an render out how much light is hitting each point or object in a scene.
+Ambient occlusion is a shading technique that games use to emulate out how much light is hitting each point or object in a scene by pre-baking shadows onto 3D objects.

 Calculating and simulating light and shadows in a game environment is not cheap computationally.